ndxn/Partners-in-Wine/README.md

     * Merged one-hot encoded features and drop the originals

   2.)
 Description of preliminary feature engineering and preliminary feature selection, including their decision making process

   3.)
-Split our preprocessed data into our features and target arrays.
+Description of how data was split into training and testing sets

   4.)
-Description of how data was split into training and testing sets 5.)
 Explanation of model choice, including limitations and benefits

 * Analysis -
   * Look at results from wine data alone, wine data with weather data, wine data with soil data and wine data with weather and soil data.